Deerfield Public Library Collection Development Policy

 As a source of open access to the world of information and ideas, the Deerfield Public Library collects, organizes, and lends print and non-print materials as well as electronic resources that encourage lifelong learning and personal growth.
 The materials collection is a major asset of the Deerfield Public Library.
 Within budget, the Library provides a general collection of reliable materials that includes both basic works of permanent value and materials of current interest.
 The selection of library materials and electronic resources is based on the needs of all residents and reflects the Library’s core role as a popular materials library for all ages.
 Materials are selected on the basis of the content and quality of the work as a whole.
 The Library seeks to maintain the democratic principles expressed in the Library Bill of Rights, and the Freedom to Read and Freedom to View statements (See Appendix I).

-The Deerfield Public Library collects materials in a variety of print, audiovisual, and electronic formats which are of permanent value, of contemporary significance, or of special interest to the community.
+The Deerfield Public Library collects materials in a variety of formats (print, audiovisual, physical and digital) which are of permanent value, of contemporary significance, or of special interest to the community.

 Selection is a critical and interpretive process.
-Professional or otherwise credentialed reviews are the principal tool used in the selection of library materials and electronic resources.
-Staff members selecting library materials and electronic resources are also assisted by bibliographic publications, authoritative discussions of the subject, publisher and vendor advertising and demonstrations, and requests of Library patrons.
+Professional or otherwise credentialed reviews are the principal tool used in the selection of library materials.
+Staff members selecting library materials are also assisted by bibliographic review publications, authoritative discussions of the subject, publisher and vendor advertising and demonstrations, and requests of Library patrons.

 In selecting materials for the Deerfield Public Library, the following criteria will be used as they apply:

-D. Authority, competence, reputation and purpose of the author and/or publisher
+- Authority, competence, reputation, and purpose of the author and/or publisher

-The Library seeks to meet the needs of the total community, recognizing that some materials may be considered controversial to some readers.
-It is the responsibility of individual library users to choose materials which suit his or her tastes and needs.
-Therefore, the Library’s collection will represent broadly the views and preferences available in print, audio-visual and electronic materials.
-Decisions relating to a child’s choice of materials are solely the responsibility of the child’s parent or legal guardian.
-Selection of materials for adults will not be inhibited by the possibility that such materials may be accessible to children.
+The Library seeks to meet the needs of the total community, recognizing that some materials may be considered controversial to some patrons.
+It is the responsibility of individual library users to choose materials which suit their tastes and needs.
+Therefore, the Library’s collection will represent the broad scope of materials available.
+Selection of materials for adults will not be inhibited by the possibility that such materials may be accessible to minors.
+Decisions relating to a minor’s choice of materials are ultimately the responsibility of the minor’s parent or legal guardian.

-In cases where there is sufficient community interest, Library staff members designated selectors may purchase replacement copies of lost, worn, or damaged items.
+In cases where there is sufficient community interest or item availability, designated selectors may purchase replacement copies of lost, worn, or damaged items.
 A replacement copy will contain the same intellectual content but may not be the same edition or format as the original.

 Gifts and Donations